johnhsq/awscloudformation/02.wordpress.HA/README.md

 $ aws cloudformation execute-change-set --stack-name <stackname> --change-set-name <changesetname>

-$ aws cloudformation update-stack --stack-name <stackname> --template-body file://ec2.wordpress.json --parameters file://param.json
+$ aws cloudformation update-stack --stack-name <stackname> --template-body file://ec2.wordpress.ssl.json --parameters file://param.ssl.json
 ```
 Note:
+1. Once #aws acm request-certificate# is issued, an approval email will be send to the domain admin, which you can find out from whois service
-1. By default, the cfn-hup daemon runs every 15 minutes, so it may take up to 15 minutes for the application to change once the stack has been updated.
+2. By default, the cfn-hup daemon runs every 15 minutes, so it may take up to 15 minutes for the application to change once the stack has been updated.
-2. The advantage to use change set is that it gives you an oppertunity to do dry run and provides a clear audit trail
+3. The advantage to use change set is that it gives you an oppertunity to do dry run and provides a clear audit trail

 ### cfn-signal & WaitCondition
 ```